semantic-release-action/rust/README.md

 #### test-command

 The shell command used to provide confidence in the proposed changes.
-Defaults to `cargo test --locked -- --nocapture`, but you can override this to `cargo check` or anything else.
+Defaults to `cargo test --locked -- --nocapture` for binaries and `cargo test -- --nocapture` for libraries, but you can override this to `cargo check` or anything else.

 #### submodules